mrwweb/wp-inline-access/readme.txt

 == Changelog ==

 = 0.3.0 (October 18, 2013) =
-* Newly editable fields: Excerpt, Featured Image
+* Newly editable fields: Excerpt, Featured Image, Categories, Tags
 * New styles for targeted metaboxes on the admin
 * Dims images in editable elements when hovered
+* Don't allow editable elements in the admin

 = 0.2.0 (October 10, 2013) =
 * Zoom to and highlight clicked edit in admin.